mab2400/Redactions/README.md

 # Redactions Project

-A Python-based project that utilizes OpenCV to detect and analyze redactions in declassified President's Daily Briefs from the mid-20th Century.
+A Python-based project that utilizes OpenCV to detect and analyze redactions in declassified President's Daily Briefs and Central Intelligence Bulletins from the mid-20th Century.

 ![](images/beforeafter.jpg)